-The City Museum will be located in the dungeons of the Lviv City Hall.
-This modern building, which is an architectural monument of national importance, was constructed in 1835 as designed Y. Markl and F. Tresher in the classicist style of the time.
-There is no precise information about the original use of basement premises of this building.
+The City Museum is located in the dungeons of the Lviv City Hall.
+This modern building, which is an architectural monument of national importance, was constructed in 1835 as designed by Y. Markl and F. Tresher in the classicist style of the time.
+There is no precise information about the original use of the basement premises of this building.
 But dungeons were used very actively in the previous City Hall: the wine was stored in cellars.
-At the proper time there were “Dorotka”, “Under the Angel” and “Tatarnia” prisons here.
+At the proper time, there were “Dorotka”, “Under the Angel” and “Tatarnia” prisons here.
 Some dungeons of the City Hall were hired by merchants, such as cellars for storing, shops, and warehouses.
 The city used some basements as a store of confiscated goods.
 And in the ХVIII century dungeons were used by the tsipak night watch (now the police).

 The concept of minimalism was at the heart of the design of the premises.
 Thoughtful functionality will allow the adaptation of premises for various exhibitions.
 For that reason, the project authors envisaged a fastener system and mobile lighting.

 But MuMi projects will not be limited to the walls of the museum and may occur directly in the public/common area of the city.